 Injectable medications for PsA

-There are currently six injectable biologic medications for PsA:
+There are currently nine injectable biologic medications available for PsA:

 - adalimumab (Humira)